r-shima/jackal_ros2_humble/README.md

-# jackal_ros2_humble
+# Running ROS2 Humble on the Clearpath Jackal UGV
-A repository for documenting the process of making the Clearpath Jackal UGV run on ROS2 Humble
+This README provides instructions for making the Clearpath Jackal UGV run on ROS2 Humble.
+Currently, the packages for the Jackal do not officially support ROS2 Humble; therefore, they had to be built from source, and required a lot of debugging.